Linda-Njau/alx-higher_level_programming/0x00-python-hello_world/README.md

-A repository containing code for intro to python
+A repo with intro code to python